Segatron: Segment-Aware Transformer for Language Modeling and Understanding

-Here, we use $L$ to denote the number of Transformer layers, $H$ to denote the hidden size and $A$ to denote the number of self-attention heads.
+When building a training example, we randomly~(length weighted) sample a document from the corpus and randomly select a sentence in that document as the start sentence.
+Then, the following sentences are added to that example until the example meets the maximum length limitation~(512) or runs out of the selected document.
+If any position index in that example exceeds the maximum index, all such position indexes will be subtracted by one until they meet the maximum requirements.
+The maximum position index of paragraph, sentence, and token are 50, 100, and 256, respectively.

-The pre-training is based on 16 Tesla V100 GPU cards.
-We train 500K steps for the SegaBERT-base and 1M steps for SegaBERT-large.
-For the optimization, we use Adam with the learning rate of 1e-4, $\beta_1$=0.9, $\beta_2$=0.999, with learning rate warm-up over the first 1\% of the total steps and with linear decay of the learning rate.
+\textbf{Training Setup.} \citet{DBLP:journals/corr/abs-1907-11692} have shown that BERT pre-trained with document input (more than two sentences) without NSP performs better than the original BERT on some tasks.
+Hence, we not only pre-train a SegaBERT-large, but also pre-train two base models with the same setting for fair comparison.
+Similar to BERT, the base model is 12 layers, 768 hidden size, and 12 self-attention heads.
+The large model is 24 layers, 1024 hidden size, and 24 self-attention heads.
+For optimization, we use Adam with learning rate 1e-4, $\beta_1$=0.9, $\beta_2$=0.999, with learning rate warm-up over the first 1\% of the total steps and with linear decay of the learning rate.